supaflyENJOY/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 </details>

 ### Exceeds Assigned Units
-This validation ensures that the assigned hours per day/week/month/assignment period on the care team assignment is not exceeded to prevent sessions from being denied as unauthorized services.
+This validation ensures that the assigned hours per day/week/month/assignment period on the [care team assignment](../Scheduling/CareTeamAssignments.md) is not exceeded to prevent sessions from being denied as unauthorized services, even when scheduled by practitioners.

-**Validation fails** if the sum of a practitioner's scheduled hours for a specific service in a day/week/month/assignment period exceeds the assignment hours on the care team assignment.

 <details>
 <summary> How to Resolve this Validation Failure</summary>